Skip to main content

 ones_like()

-classmethod ones_like(type)
+classmethod ones_like(input)

 from max.experimental import tensor